 Think of your child at a school interview.
 Do you think bad posture will go unnoticed and how will that impact on their future?

-There is also a long-term effect of bad posture - moving in a way that is different from the way our bodies were designed to move puts abnormal strain on our ankles, knees, feet, and hips.
+Moving in a way that is different from the way our bodies were designed to move puts abnormal strain on our ankles, knees, feet, and hips.
 This results in abnormal wear and tear and, ultimately, pain in later life.
 People who correct their deportment will move through life with greater poise and grace.
 And the earlier it's done, the easier it will be to perfect it.

 Good deportment also affects the way you breathe, even your voice and the way you speak.
 If you sit up properly at the table, it's easier to digest your food and prevents your child from choking.
 Good posture can also help your child stand in comfort while waiting in line for long periods.